 Download information about estimated charges for the hospital you plan to visit:

 Please note that the use of these files is not an accurate method to estimate the cost of health care, as the actual services you receive may differ from those estimated.
-Contact the financial counselors at your hospital, who are trained to provide more accurate estimates.
+You can call the Cost Estimates Assistance Line at 844-986-1584 or email [email protected] for help with cost estimates.

 Consider these factors that may affect the cost of health care